craigsmithjr/Windows-10-11-Deployment-and-Imaging/README.md

 After Sysprep completed, the machine shut down automatically.
 At this point, the image is ready to be captured and deployed to other machines.
 <img width="1336" height="796" alt="image" src="https://github.com/user-attachments/assets/6e775647-2562-4fc4-b2ba-22a76764214b" />

+## Step 8: Preparing the Image for Deployment

+Attempted to run Sysprep to generalize the image for mass deployment.
+Encountered a known Windows 11 compatibility issue with reserved storage blocking the generalization process.
+In a production environment, this would typically be resolved through a clean base image or handled by enterprise deployment tools like Microsoft Deployment Toolkit (MDT) or SCCM/Intune which manage imaging at scale.

+As an alternative, cloned the VM directly in VMware to simulate deploying the standard image to a new workstation.
+After booting the clone, renamed the computer, joined it to the domain, and verified all pre-installed software and configurations were intact.